chiiya/comet-demo/README.md

 This project contains the implementation of a simple Laravel example RESTful API for travel books.
 We have several different models: countries, languages, authors and books.
 Travel books are written by one author, in one language, for one country.
+For this relatively simple API with 20 endpoints, Comet is able to generate 112 test-cases.

 The different API routes and their parameters are:
 ```http request